Louis I of Naples: Death and legacy

 Louis died, probably of bubonic plague, in Naples on 26 May 1362.
 Joanna immediately resumed authority in her realms.
-Although she remarried twice more, to James IV of Majorca and Otto of Brunswick-Grubenhagen, Louis remained the only husband of hers whom she accorded status of co-monarch.
+Although she remarried twice more, to James IV of Majorca and Otto of Brunswick-Grubenhagen, Louis remained the only husband of hers whom she accorded the status of co-monarch.
 Taranto passed to his younger brother, Philip II.
 Upon Louis' death, the order he had created simply dissolved.
 He was buried in the Territorial Abbey of Montevergine, next to his mother.

 Though a chronicler wrote that the "death of Louis of Taranto caused great corruption in all the kingdom", his contemporaries unanimously thought him to be lacking in both ability and character.
 Petrarch, familiar with the members of the Neapolitan court, described him as "violent and mendacious, prodigal and avaricious, debauched and cruel", a person who "knew neither how to make his subjects love him" and who even had no "need of their love".
 Louis I's greatest achievement was appointing Niccolò Acciaioli as grand seneschal, which provided Naples with a capable administrator and military leader.